 - Prepare the yeast in a large mixing bowl for a stand mixer by whisking it with warm water and 1 teaspoon sugar (that helps activate the yeast).
 Let stand until it foams and puffs up, about 10 minutes.
 If it doesn’t get foamy, your yeast is either bad or the water was too warm or cool.
 Try again!

 - Using the whisk attachment for the stand mixer, or you can totally do this by hand, mix the remaining sugar, eggs, oil, and honey.
 (You can use a whisk if you’re doing this by hand.)
-Gradually add 3 cups flour and matcha green tea powder and then salt, either using a hook attachment with the stand mixer on medium speed or a spoon and your hands until the dough begins to pull away from the sides.
+Gradually add 3 cups flour and matcha green tea powder and then salt, either using a hook attachment with the stand mixer on medium speed or a spoon and your hands until the dough begins to pull away from the sides adding flour as needed.
 Dough should still be slightly sticky and soft.
 Add more flour if the dough is very sticky and knead for 10 minutes.
 You may not need all the flour.

 - Place the dough in a bowl greased with oil and cover.
 Let dough rise in a warm place until it has at least doubled in size, about 2–3 hours.
 I put mine on top of an oven heated to the lowest temperature.